AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/set-up-revenue-attribution-for-digital-advertising-campaigns.md

 ---
 unique-page-id: 10098812
-description: Set Up Revenue Attribution for Digital Advertising Campaigns - Marketo Docs - Product Documentation
+description: Set up Revenue Attribution for Digital Advertising Campaigns - Marketo Docs - Product Documentation
-title: Set Up Revenue Attribution for Digital Advertising Campaigns
+title: Set up Revenue Attribution for Digital Advertising Campaigns
 exl-id: 7fb16c5f-7e76-429b-8b01-b5a1dd898158
 ---
-# Set Up Revenue Attribution for Digital Advertising Campaigns {#set-up-revenue-attribution-for-digital-advertising-campaigns}
+# Set up Revenue Attribution for Digital Advertising Campaigns {#set-up-revenue-attribution-for-digital-advertising-campaigns}

 Here's how to set up revenue attribution for digital advertising channels and campaigns.
 After you've set it up, you can do first-touch and multi-touch revenue attribution for digital ads the same as in other Marketo programs.